-Located at Thian Hock Keng, one of Singapore's oldest Hokkien temples, the boutique carries antique and replica Majolica tiles popular with affluent Peranakans and others in Singapore during the late 20th and early 21st century.
-According to Victor, most tiles found locally were imported from Japan with earlier types brought in from countries including England and Belgium.
+Located in the heritage Telok Ayer area, the shop is within the grounds of one of Thian Hock Keng, which is one of Singapore's oldest Hokkien temples.
+There you can see antique and replica tiles popular with affluent Peranakans and others in Singapore during the late 20th and early 21st century.
+According to Victor, most tiles found locally were imported from Japan with earlier types brought in from countries including the UK and Belgium.

 Victor's passion for these tiles is evident in the beautiful presentation of over 800 restored tiles collected from demolished shophouses in the late 70’s.
 Victor also conducts tours as a volunteer guide at Bukit Brown Cemetery, where many graves are adorned with rare tiles from this era.

 Over the past two years, I’ve discovered similar tiles on graves of my Peranakan relatives at Bukit Brown Cemetery, on a shop-house formerly owned by my Hokkien great-grandfather and at my ancestral clan temple on Cantonment Road.
-Due to this personal connection, I’m keen to learn more about the history, manufacturing and trade route of these tiles.
+Due to this personal connection, I've been trying to learn more about the history, manufacturing and trade route of these tiles.